Here’s a little story about long term goals. Imagine this…

 I may set a specific long term goal every so often, but I always do so with the understanding that things can change at any moment and my plans may need to be adjusted to match.

 So instead of setting long term goals, I set a long term vision.

 A long term vision is similar to a long term goal but the difference is that a long term vision is more broad.

-A long term goal could be that you want to run your own pizza restaurant within 2 years.
-Whereas, a long term vision could be that you want to be running your own business within 2 years.
+A long term goal could be that you want to run your own pizza restaurant within two years.
+Whereas, a long term vision could be that you want to be running your own business within two years.

 Both look at the big picture, but one forces you down a specific road, while the other gives you the flexibility to change course as needed.

 To continue with our pizza example, if you set that specific long term goal, you may find that eight months in you don’t enjoy making pizza and would rather be making burgers.
 In that case you would have to trash all your plans and start over.